 The Basics of Environmental Test Chambers

-Testing and studying new products is key to ensuring their safety, effectiveness and applications.
+Testing and studying new products is key to ensuring their safety, effectiveness, and applications.
 Since it isn’t always possible, safe, or efficient for that matter, to test products in their actual working environments, using these chambers is the best way to recreate its exact working conditions and measure the results.
 This is a process that has been in place for a number of decades and has been used effectively by the aerospace industry.
-Before being able to truly grasp the complexities of this process, it is important to understand the basics.
+Before truly grasping the complexities of this process, it is important to understand the basics.

 What are environmental test chambers?

-Environmental test chambers are units that allow for a product to experience a variety of external factors to be tested in a controlled environment.
+Environmental test chambers allow a product to experience a variety of external factors to be tested in a controlled environment.
 As the factors are introduced, the unit and observer can see how the item being tested is affected in various conditions.
-Many times, levels of factors like vibration, temperature, electromagnetic radiation, humidity, pressure, sun and salt exposure, among others, are applied singularly and then even layered to see how the specimens, products or specific materials function under combined effects.
+Many times, levels of factors like vibration, temperature, electromagnetic radiation, humidity, pressure, sun, and salt exposure, among others, are applied singularly and then even layered to see how the specimens, products, or specific materials function under combined effects.

 How are environmental test chambers designed?

 Prior to being designed, the function of what will be tested is decided for each chamber.
 Chambers come in a variety of shapes and sizes, ranging from some that are large enough to drive in to and those that are small enough for only reach-in with special tools or robots.
 Depending on the purpose of your testing needs, you may require one that is floor-mounted, walk-in, bench-top, or even as grandiose as an entire room.
 No matter the size, the exterior of all of these are usually made with steel.
 The inner chamber can be customized depending on its application.
 Sometimes a glass window is installed, while other times, a reinforced steel door is necessary.
 The type of technology used is also dependent on its use.
 Some of the more recent models have web capabilities to upload test data, and many have touch-screen controls.